danchoi/herbalizer/README.md

 A Haml to Erb translator, written in Haskell.

-This project is experiment and under development.
+This project is experimental and under development.